WatHughes/CourseraGCDProject/README.md

 ### Getting and Cleaning Data
 ### Course Project

-This is a tidy dataset derived from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones along with the R code that produces the tidy data from the source.
+This is a tidy data set derived from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones along with the R code that produces the tidy data from the source.

+See run_analysis.R for all of the code needed to compute this tidy data from the source data.

+See CodeBook.md for documentation of the tidy data set.

+See TidyData.txt for the actual data as described in the codebook and computed by R

 License:
 ========